Confinement-induced motion of ciliates

 \emph{Lubrication theory and linearization}.
 We solve the above equations by employing the lubrication approximation \cite{Schlichting1979}, whereby the velocity field is taken to vary much more rapidly in the radial direction than in the $x$ direction.
 Such an assumption is true if the characteristic lengths in the radial direction ($R_0$, $R_1$) are much smaller than the characteristic lengths along the $x$ axis ($\lambda_w, \lambda_c$).
 Ultimately, we arrive at the following equation for the time evolution of $x_p(t)$,

-where the angle brackets indicate an average over $x$, and the local mobility coefficient $\mathcal{G}(x)$ only depends on the shape of the channel wall and the radius of the ciliate (see Supplementary Material in Sect.\ \ref{SM_lub}).
+where the angle brackets indicate an average over $x$, and the local mobility coefficient $\mathcal{G}(x)$ only depends on the shape of the channel wall and the radius of the ciliate (see Supplemental Material in Sect.
+I ).
 In particular, $\langle \mathcal{G}(x) \rangle =1$.
 Since $v_c(x,t)$ is a sinusoid [Eq. \eqref{eq:slip_velocity}], one immediately obtains

 where $n$ is a natural number and $\mathcal{G}_n$ are the respective Fourier coefficients of $\mathcal{G}(x)$.
 In the limits of small curvature of the ciliate body ($R_0/R_c \ll 1$) and shallow corrugation ($R_1/R_0 \ll 1$), a linearization with respect to these parameters shows that only the Fourier coefficient for $n=1$ is non-zero, becoming $\mathcal{G}_1 = 2R_1/R_0$.
 Clearly, in the case where the spatiotemporal dynamics of the ciliary carpet is discarded ($v_1=0$), the channel is flat ($R_1 =0$), or the wavelengths of the metachronal wave and the corrugation do not match ($\lambda_c \neq \lambda_w/n$), the ciliate swims with a velocity $v_p = - v_0$, as it would when placed in bulk fluid.
 However, if none of the three previous conditions are met, a resonance between the local hydrodynamic resistance (resulting from the ccorrugated wall profile) and the fluid forcing (resulting from the metachronal wave) generates the extra term in Eq.\ \eqref{eq_lubTheory}.
 The effect on the trajectory of the ciliate can be seen by numerically solving Eq.\ \eqref{eq_lubTheory}, the results of which we show in Fig.\ \ref{fig:purely_lubrication}(a).
 When $v_1/v_m =0.7$ (full lines), where $v_m$ is the metachronal-wave speed, the ciliate swims with an overall drift and superimposed oscillations.